Zahid67635/The-Little-Alien/README.md

 # The-Little-Alien

-For the first time i am making a simple game using pygame.
+For the first time going to make a simple game using pygame.

 Its LOADING...